jaimeacostag/jaimeacostag/README.md

 ### 🎯Projects
 **Pharma Inventory Projects**
--obsolescence risk anaysis with synthetic data (Excel) -ABC analysis with synthetic data
+- obsolescence risk anaysis with synthetic data (Excel)
+- ABC analysis with synthetic data (Excel)
+- Item master data quality (SQL -> PowerBI)

-**Personal Interest Project**
+**Personal Interest Projects**
-[**USGS Stream Flow Monitoring Dashboard**](https://github.com/jaimeacostag/usgs-api-dashboard) - Using a United States Geological Survey API, I use live stream flow data for my favorite fly fishing streams in a one-stop monitoring dashboard.
+- [**USGS Stream Flow Monitoring Dashboard**](https://github.com/jaimeacostag/usgs-api-dashboard) - Using a United States Geological Survey API, I use live stream flow data for my favorite fly fishing streams in a one-stop monitoring dashboard.

-[**Python EDA of Hourly USGS Stream Flow Data**](https://github.com/jaimeacostag/usgs-python-eda) - EDA of hourly USGS stream flow data for 2025 using Python.
+- [**Python EDA of Hourly USGS Stream Flow Data**](https://github.com/jaimeacostag/usgs-python-eda) - EDA of hourly USGS stream flow data for 2025 using Python.

 Feel free to explore the repositories, review the documentation, and reach out if you’d like to discuss any of the work.